PaloAltoNetworks/multicloud-automation-lab/docs/03-run/terraform/activities-terraform.rst

    be configured.  **If you chose GCP as your cloud, you have an additional step!**

-   If you chose AWS, please continue to `Zone Configuration <#zone-configuration>`_ section and skip the following.
+   If you chose AWS, please continue to `Security Zones <#security-zones>`_ section and skip the following.

 GCP requires static routes for each subnet to be defined on the virtual router.
 You will need the `panos_static_route_ipv4 <https://www.terraform.io/docs/providers/panos/r/static_route_ipv4.html>`_